 Windows users regularly reinstall Windows (or restore from a recovery partition) to fix system problems.
-Windows 8 includes easier-to-use “Refresh” and “Reset” options that quickly restore Windows to a fresh, factory default configuration.
+Windows 8 or 10 include easier-to-use “Refresh” and “Reset” options that quickly restore Windows to a fresh, factory default configuration.

-Just as mobile devices have an integrated “reset to factory defaults” option, so does Windows 8.
+Just as mobile devices have an integrated “reset to factory defaults” option, so does Windows 8 or 10.
 You can even create your own refresh image or access these options if your computer can’t boot.

 The Difference Between Refresh and Reset

-Windows 8 has two factory reset options, named Refresh and Reset.
+Windows 8 or 10 have two factory reset options, named Refresh and Reset.
 Both reset your computer to a fresh, factory default sate.
 Refresh preserves your files and installed Modern programs, while Reset removes everything on your system.

 When you Refresh your PC:

 - Windows will save your personal files, personalization settings, and Modern apps installed from the Windows Store.